omaray/usability/dotnet/DotNetReadMe.md

 > Note: This client is a work-in-progress, and may occasionally
 > make backwards-incompatible changes.

-If you need support for other Google APIs, check out the [Google .NET API Client library][google-api-dotnet-client].
+If you need support for other Google APIs, check out the [Google .NET API Client library].

 ## Quickstart